electronicdreamplant/electronicdreamplant.github.io/_projects/2024-06-17-website-restructure.md

 A final polish was to create an _includes file to fetch the latest 3 posts and add them at the foot of the new Blogs page.

+I had thought adding Open Graph metadata would be really difficult, but in reality it took a few minutes.
+Although I couldn't make the LinkedIn 'published date' requirement happy (although it turns out this isn't an OG tag anyway)

 ## Adding search
 As I hadn't included a description or excerpt for each post , I wanted a way to be able to find a particular post.
 I'd tried to use [Tipue search](https://github.com/jekylltools/jekyll-tipue-search) but this had been archived 7 years ago and I couldn't get it to work due to clashing Jquery versions.
 With a bit of help from someone clever, I switched to [Simple Search](https://github.com/christian-fei/Simple-Jekyll-Search) (which is also archived!).